SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ---
 ### Credits
-*Created by smeltie, edited by calliepepper and nwbx01*
+*Created by smeltie, edited by calliepepper, nwbx01 and Aed*

 A big thanks to everyone who took the time to fill out the survey.